 The microbeam is rigidly fixed to the vertical actuator (which is under closed loop control).
 It has a flexible shaft that is typically between 30mm and 50mm long and can be made from a length of metal, glass, or plastic with a circular or rectangular cross section.
 Circular tungsten beams are supplied with the system.
 At the end of the shaft is a rigidly fixed compression plate.
 This plate is typically made from a small square of micro-cut stainless steel and is adhered to the end of the shaft.
-Cyanoacrylate and adhesive accelerator is provided for this purpose.
+Cyanoacrylate and adhesive accelerator are provided for this purpose.

 The microbeam is used to apply deformations to the test specimen while measuring the applied forces.
 The deformation is determined by measuring the difference between the current tip position and the initial tip position.
 These measurements are obtained in real time at a frequency of 5 Hz by image tracking techniques.
 The applied force is determined by calculating the deflection of the microbeam (the difference between the displacement of the tip and the displacement of the actuator).
-The displacement of the actuator is obtained directly from a position feedback device (displacement sensor) mounted to the actuator.
+The displacement of the actuator is obtained by controlling the number of micro steps the actuator is allowed to move.